senacor/azure-function-middleware/README.md

 ```

 By default, an error is logged if the response body does not match the provided schema.
-There is an additional parameter to customize the behavior of `requestQueryParamsValidation` (see [requestQueryParamsValidation.ts](src/validation/requestQueryParamsValidation.ts)).
+There is an additional parameter to customize the behavior of `responseBodyValidation` (see [responseBodyValidation.ts](src/validation/responseBodyValidation.ts)).

 ### Authorization

 The authorization function verifies request parameters against JWT Bearer Tokens, employing customizable extraction functions for flexible security checks.

+**IMPORTANT**: The signature of the JWT is not validated.
+Any well-formed JWT can be decoded (see [jwt-decode](https://www.npmjs.com/package/jwt-decode)).

 ```typescript
 import { HttpHandler, HttpRequestParams, app } from '@azure/functions';